BryceP125/MotorCode25/README.md

 This code allows you to communicate with a esp32 module via bluetooth controller.
-It then sends serial down to an arduino uno or arduino mega allowing 4 BlueRobotics basic esc to opperate with 4 blue robotics T200's
+It communicates serial down to an arduino uno or arduino mega allowing 4 BlueRobotics basic esc to opperate with 4 blue robotics T200's